cartridge/cartridge-images/README.md

 ##Config

-Once installed, the config file `task.images.js` is stored in the `_config` directory in the root of your cartridge project.
+Once installed, the config file `task.images.js` is created and stored in the `_config` directory in the root of your cartridge project.
 Config for images, svgs and responsive images can be set individually.

-Examples of setup for responsive images can be found in the [gulp-responsive](https://github.com/mahnunchik/gulp-responsive) repo.
+Examples setup for responsive images can be found in the [gulp-responsive](https://github.com/mahnunchik/gulp-responsive) repo. `responsiveImages.config` from the config file is passed to the gulp-responsive task.